-Alex Cook’s success story needed some extra seasoning.
-Now UW’s surprising safety is ready to make his starting debut.
+Here’s what you need to know about Alex Cook — UW’s surprising starting safety

 And, for a while, that was Cook’s trajectory as well.
 He starred as both a wide receiver and a safety at Sheldon High School in Sacramento, compiling 11 touchdowns and 92 tackles in a sparkling senior season.
 He committed to the Washington Huskies over scholarship offers from Arizona, Michigan, Oregon, Utah, UCLA and many more.

 Brandyn Thompson — who played cornerback for former UW head coach Chris Petersen at Boise State from 2007 to 2010 — was essential in that ascendance.
-He coached Cook’s 7-on-7 teams and trained UW’s redshirt junior safety “since he was a young pup.”
+He coached Cook’s seven-on-seven teams and trained UW’s redshirt junior safety “since he was a young pup.”
 He saw him succeed on both sides of the ball, piling up stats and producing new stories.

-Like the time Cook matched up against future Utah corner (and Chicago Bears second-round pick) Jaylon Johnson in the closing seconds of a 7-on-7 game.
+Like the time Cook matched up against future Utah corner (and Chicago Bears second-round draft choice) Jaylon Johnson in the closing seconds of a seven-on-seven game.

 “It was a great game, came down to that last series, and Alex went in to talk to our quarterback,” Thompson said.
-“He just looks at (current Idaho State QB Tyler Vander Wal).
+“He just looks at (current Idaho State quarterback Tyler Vander Wal).
 He’s like, ‘Tyler, throw me the ball.
 Throw it up.’
 So we run a fade.
 Last play of the game, game’s on the line, and Alex in Alex fashion goes up and makes some acrobatic one-handed catch, barely gets a foot in and everybody goes crazy.

 “Out here we love to tell that story.
 It’s kind of the Alex Cook story.
 He won us at least six games that year in game-winning fashion.”